 Updates from your Wellness Centre team during this unusual time

-- If you or someone in your household has COVID-19 symptoms, use one of the specialized centres, do not go to a regular medical clinic.
+- If you or someone in your household has COVID-19 symptoms, do not go to a regular medical clinic.
 First, use the COVID-19 symptom self-assessment tool to determine if a visit to a designated screening clinic is required.

 - Stay updated on the progress of Quebec’s vaccination campaign.